-So let’s keep the streak alive.
-This year I’m going to cut to the chase: Why people who are perpetually single and don’t want to be… are perpetually single and don’t want to be.
+Over the next brutal five minutes of your single life, I’m going to tell you why people who are perpetually single and don’t want to be… are perpetually single and don’t want to be.

 (I’m just kidding, *I* love you.)